stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 05 (P2L2) - Object Oriented Analysis Exercise.md

 # Lesson 5

-In this lesson, we will focus on analysis or the process of understanding the problem.
+In this lesson we will focus on analysis or the process of understanding the problem.
 In particular, this lesson will go over a specific form of analysis known as **OOA (Object-oriented Analysis)**.

 ## Object Oriented Analysis (OOA)